jaab30/ticketGen/README.md

 This is a Full Stack MERN application designed to create tickets or work orders.
 It was created to maximaize comunication within employees in an organizaion and also between users and administration in a larger scale enviroments.
 Think of an apartment complex where tenants submit tickets to report issues or complaints.
 With this app, they will get updates from the administrator as the tickets move through the process until it gets resolved.

-This application has an "User" and an "Admin" sections.
-At this moment, the "User" section is completed and the "Admin" section is still "Under Construction."
+This application has an "Admin" and "User" side.
+To Login as an Admin, use this credentials:
+-   email: admin@admin.com
+-   password: 123456

 This application uses JWT to handle Authentication and Redux to handle React state.